toddsor/thrive-realtime-voice-platform/apps/demo-voice/README.md

 3. Your sessions will be persisted to the database
 4. View usage history and analytics

-### With RAG Tools
+### With Custom Tools

-1. Ensure database is configured
+1. The demo includes example custom tools:
+   - **Weather Tool**: Ask "What's the weather in New York?"
+   - **Calendar Tool**: Say "Create a meeting for tomorrow at 2 PM"
-2. The AI can search through documents using the `retrieve_docs` tool
+2. Tools are managed through the registry pattern
-3. View tool usage in the interface
+3. View tool usage and results in the interface

-4. Monitor retrieval metrics
+### With Custom Agent Configurations

+1. The demo shows different agent types:
+   - **Support Agent**: Empathetic and solution-oriented
+   - **Sales Agent**: Persuasive and focused on needs
+   - **Technical Agent**: Precise and detailed
+2. Agent configurations include validation
+3. Feature flags control behavior (memory, captions, etc.)

+### With Security Features

+1. API calls are automatically rate-limited
+2. Session creation: 10 per hour per IP
+3. Tool calls: 30 per minute per IP
+4. Rate limit headers are included in responses

 ## Development